-The upcoming seven-seater MG Hector has been spotted testing yet again in Gujrat ahead of its debut this year.
-The Hector seven-seater isn't very different from the five-seater model, save for some small modifications like triangle sliver inserts in the headlamp housing, new pattern for the DRLs mounted up top and revised tail lamps.
+We were the first ones to tell you that MG Motor was gearing up to launch the seven-seater Hector in January 2020 and for all it's worth, the carmaker could launch it very close to the upcoming MG ZS EV's arrival in India.
+Now the Hector seven-seater isn't very different from the five-seater model, save for small bits like triangle sliver inserts in the headlamp housing, new pattern for the DRLs mounted up top and revised tail lamps.
 Despite two additional seats squeezed in the last row, its dimensions remain identical to the Hector at 4655 mm in length, 1835 mm in width and 1760 mm in height.
 Even the wheelbase at 2750 mm is unchanged.
+That said, let's remember that the Hector is the longest among all compact SUVs in India (even the Tata Harrier) with the longest footprint as well.
+Now even Tata Motors is planning to launch the Gravitas, which essentially is a longer and seven-seater version of the Harrier.
+Yes!
+Longer as well and that means more space with obvious perks.